Apache Gold: Plot

 Old Shatterhand risks his life in order to save Winnetou.
 At night he sneaks into the Kiowa's camp and cuts the chief's son's fetters.
 Winnetou can escape but doesn't see his saviour.

 Now Old Shatterhand and his supporters commence a crusade against Santer and his henchmen.
 They go to Santers strongpoint, a town called Roswell.
 There a tremendous fight takes place.
 But Winnetou also has unfinished business with Santer and goes there too.
 As an outsider he cannot tell the good men from the bad ones.
 He and his warriors attack the whole town.

 Old Shatterhand gets wounded and is captured.
 Winnetou has him brought to the Apache village.
 Thanks to the dedication of Intschu-tschuna's daughter Nsho-tshi (Marie Versini) he survives.
 But once he has recovered he must stand trial.
 He claims an ordeal by battle.
-Chief Intshu-tshuna himself takes him on and Old Shatterhand can scarcely win.
+Chief Intshu-tshuna himself takes him on and Old Shatterhand narrowly wins.

 After Old Shatterhand has spared the chief and Nsho-tshi has discovered proof that Shatterhand did free her brother, Shatterhand and Winnetou become officially friends.